 The big American dream: Owning your home, financial success and wealth building – all in that order.
 For many Americans, their biggest investment will be the home they buy.
 This means that a successful investment in real estate for a home, rental property or land can be a future pot of gold.
-With Big Data and Predictive Analysis, the risk that was part of real estate investment has been greatly reduced.
+With Big Data and Predictive Analytics, the risk that was part of real estate investment has been greatly reduced.
 Real estate agents and brokers can derive the greatest value from these calculations since they offer a competitive edge to their clients, helping them to make a more informed decision.

 Predictive analytics uses new data, historical data and real-time data to predict what the future will be.
 While all this might sound like a lot of jargon, predictive analysis is already a big part of our everyday life.
 For instance, you have a lunch meeting in Upper Manhattan and your smartphone tells you that your Uber is 10 minutes away.
 It also tells you it will take 25 minutes to reach the destination.
 That is predictive analytics at work.